george-gca/bracis_2023_srcaps/pages/introduction.md

 />

 <!--
-slightly tilted

-length of the output vector is the probability

-does that hold in practice?

 Ok, the length of the output vector is the probability that the image is a seven.
 So what would be the output of the capsule network if the numbers were rotated, for example?
 Ideally, the capsule network would still identify the properties of the image and use them to classify it.
 The length of the vector would be about the same, but it would be slightely tilted, reflecting the rotation of the identified class.
 But does that hold in practice?
 -->